Genocide of indigenous peoples: Scandinavia

 During the 19th and 20th centuries, the Norwegian and Swedish governments imposed assimilation policies on indigenous and minority peoples including as the Sámi, Kven and Forrest Finns.

 Albanians

 During the Balkan Wars, Serbia and Montenegro conducted an ethnic cleansing campaign against indigenous Albanians through the means of expulsions, massacres, and mutilation of Albanian civilians.
 The goal of these massacres was to alter the ethnic composition before the London Conference of 1912–1913 to determine the new Balkan borders, with generals reportedly claiming they were going to eradicate the Albanian population.

 Following the Balkan Wars, massacres and deportations continued during World War I and the Interwar Period with the goal of colonizing Kosovo and to alter the demographics of the regions inhabited by Albanians.

-German colonization of Eastern Europe

-Imperial era

-After Germany's unification in 1871, the German government under the chancellorship of Otto von Bismarck began promoting German immigration to ethnic Polish territories.
-Polish culture was also strictly banned in German schools during Germany's colonization campaign in Poland and many Poles were forcibly assimilated into German society.
-In addition, several German philosophers such as Max Sering, Kristin Kopp and Vejas Liulevicus have extensively compared their colonization campaign in Poland to U.S. westward expansion.

-Nazi era

-During World War II the indigenous Slavs and other ethnic groups such as Jews were mass murdered and ethnically cleansed under the Nazi regime to pave the way for Germanic settlers to colonize the region in accordance with Adolf Hitler's ideologies of Lebensraum.
-The overall program led to the deaths of 11 million Slavs.

-Hitler's version of Lebensraum that spearheaded Germany's colonization of Eastern Europe was modeled from Imperial German colonialism during the Scramble for Africa as well as the U.S. colonial ideology of Manifest Destiny.
-Hitler compared Nazi expansion to American expansion westward, stating, "there's only one duty: to Germanize this country [Russia] by the immigration of Germans and to look upon the natives as Redskins."

-Crimean Tatars, Krymchaks, Karaites

-From 18 to 20 May 1944, most of the Crimean Tatars were forcibly transported from Crimea to the Uzbek SSR in freight wagons by NKVD, the Soviet secret police.
-The Soviet authorities tried to drown the Crimean Tatars from the Arabat Spit in the sea on a barge, and those Crimean Tatars who tried to swim ashore were shot.